vitalij555/event-notifier/README.md

 ## Background

-This is implementation of event notifier (also known as emitter or dispatcher) allowing to notify one or more subscribers of an event that just happened.
+This is an implementation of event notifier (also known as emitter or dispatcher) allowing to notify one or more subscribers of an event that just occurred.

 Any python object inheriting from or containing a notifier can act as event sender and any callable object can act as event receiver.
 Allows to register receivers having variable number of arguments.